NCERT Solutions for Class 10 History Chapter 3 – CBSE Free PDF Download

-These foods only made it to Europe and the rest of the world after this monumental discovery of the new continent.
+These food items only made it to Europe and the rest of the world after the monumental discovery of the new continent.

 2. Explain how the global transfer of disease in the pre-modern world helped in the colonisation of the Americas.

-Solutions: The global transfer of disease in the pre-modern world helped in the colonization of the Americas.
+Solutions: The global transfer of disease in the pre-modern world helped in the colonisation of the Americas.
 The reason was that the native Americans were not immune to the diseases that the European settlers brought with them.
-The Europeans were to a certain extent immune to the effects of diseases like smallpox due to centuries of exposure, but the native Americans had no such defence against this disease, as they were isolated from diseases native to the old world.
+The Europeans were, to a certain extent, immune to the effects of diseases like smallpox due to centuries of exposure.
+However, the native Americans had no such defence against this disease, as they were isolated from diseases native to the old world.